sameep-dhakal/OOP_projects/README.md

 # OOP_projects

-fork this repo and upload your oop projects here
+This repo contains various OOP projects in C++ programming language which you can take ideas for your college projects

 ## steps to fork the repository